jimbobbennett/MicrosoftAcademicContent/CONTRIBUTING.md

-# Contributing to thie repo
+# Contributing to this repo

 🎉Thank you for taking time to contribute to this repo!🎉